-The TCRC is impacted by parking, traffic and circulation issues only during the highest peak periods, such as winter weekends when snow play is popular and during summer concerts.
+Parking, traffic and circulation issues impact the TCRC only during the highest peak periods, such as winter weekends when snow play is popular and during summer concerts.
 During these times parking is inadequate.
 However, generally this facility is not a primary pinch point in this area.
 That said, if a TDA shuttle service were established, the shuttle could reduce parking shortfalls during periods of peak use, such as concerts and on weekends when snow play is heavily used.
 Further, when space is available, the TCRC parking lot could serve as a remote lot for other TD facilities.